Should You Make Student Loan Payments During Forbearance?

 - To bring your loans current.
 If your loans were past due before the forbearance period, they’re still reporting past due.
 Bringing your loans current will help you improve your credit score.
 If you’re unable to make ongoing payments, just paying the past due amount will help.

 - To rehabilitate defaulted loans.
 If you’re in default, now is the perfect time to rehabilitate your loans.
 The payment and interest relief includes defaulted loans.
-This means you’ll get credit for payments, but you don’t have to pay through at least September 2021.
+This means you’ll get credit for payments, but you don’t have to pay until at least May 1, 2022.
 If you can make payments, as indicated above, 100% will go toward the principal balance.
 Contact your loan servicer to determine your options for getting out of default.

 Who Might Not Benefit from Making Payments?